YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BADGBLSECVER, Global section xxxx does not match the current database version

-Run Time Error: In attempting to startup a database file, YottaDB and GT.M encountered a shared memory section containing a database version older than the current database version.
+Run Time Error: In attempting to startup a database file, YottaDB encountered a shared memory section containing a database version older than the current database version.

-Action: Do not attempt to access the same database files simultaneously with different versions of YottaDB/GT.M.
+Action: Do not attempt to access the same database files simultaneously with different versions of YottaDB.
 Perform a MUPIP RUNDOWN with the prior version of database existing in the shared memory section.
 If needed, contact your system administrator for help.

 ------------
 BADGTMNETMSG